-Till now we have been discussing what extracurricular activities you should steer clear of as well as analyzing typical mistakes that are made while taking up extracurricular activities, the drawbacks of pursuing such activities and the options of what else you can otherwise participate in.
+Till now, we have been discussing what extracurricular activities you should steer clear of and analyze typical mistakes made while taking up extracurricular activities, the drawbacks of pursuing such activities, and the options of what else you can otherwise participate in.

 Time is your most valuable resource

-We all know that there are just 24 hours in a day but most people allocate their time and achieve things in more or less the same manner – they aren’t focused on aptly utilizing their time.
+We all know that there are just 24 hours in a day, but most people allocate their time and achieve things in more or less the same manner – they are not focused on aptly utilizing their time.

 The writer opines that you should be clear about your priorities and say a 'no' to everything that doesn't excite you.
 By doing so, you'll have all the time to do all those things that you want to pursue and find joy in doing.

 Even adults who attempt to make time for the things that matter to them usually find it challenging to live up to it.
 So as a high school student with multi-tasking and over-enthusiastic contemporaries, choosing to utilize your time intelligently can feel like a burden.

 We suggest that you feel your way around varied extracurricular activities if you are still in early high school.
 However, if you have progressed to a senior class, you must become focused on pursuing activities that will make your extracurricular profile look splendid, unique, and fascinating.

 Ensure that you drop all those activities that take up too much time and won't reflect well on your extracurricular profile.

 Allocate time in your timetable to pursue something that is of significance to you.
 Do this for a couple of hours twice or thrice a week.
 Treat this as a break that you are taking to pursue something that means a lot to you.